 A rich meaty sauce, crammed with flavour and covered in creamy mashed potatoes.
 Top that with a crispy cheese topping and I’m happy.
 The crispy topping is made from a mixture of grated cheese (cheddar is fine) and panko breadcrumbs.
 Panko breadcrumbs are Japanese breadcrumbs, and are much crunchier than normal breadcrumbs.

 Just look at the juices in the dish, ready to bubble up and combine with the bottom of the mashed potato.
 And the crispy cheesiness of the cheese and breadcrumb topping, waiting to be browned and melted in the oven.
 I could happily tuck into a plateful right now!

 As British pie week runs from 2nd to 8th March this year, I thought it appropriate to dig out my old cottage pie recipe and publish it here.

 What’s the difference between Cottage Pie and Shepherd’s Pie?

-Cottage pie and shepherd’s pie are these days very similar.
+Cottage pie and shepherd’s pie are very similar.
 Both are made from a savoury mince covered in mashed potatoes.
 The only difference is a cottage pie is made with beef, whereas a shepherd’s pie is made with lamb.